 All children need to learn what order to put their clothes on in.
-They need to know that their pants go on before their trousers, unless they want to dress up as a super hero!
-You can find more information about teaching the order of dressing in the information sheet and download some visual aids for the morning routine.
+They need to know that their pants go on before their trousers unless they want to dress up as a superhero!

-- Involve your child in learning the order of the dressing as early as possible.
-Sing songs about dressing, talk to your child about dressing, play dressing up games and practice dressing dolls or teddies.
+Involve your child in learning the order of the dressing as early as possible.
+Sing songs about dressing, talk to your child about dressing, play dressing up games, practice dressing dolls or teddies.

-- Lay clothes out in the order they should be put on.
+Lay clothes out in the order they should go on.
 This is usually easier if you lay them out in a line rather than putting them on top of each other.

-- Practice, practice, practice!
-Give your child opportunities for practice every day.
+Practice, practice, practice!
+Give your child opportunities to practice every day.

 Sometimes you need them to complete the whole process so that they can work out what went wrong.
 If they put their trousers on without their pants let them dress completely and find the pants at the end.

 You can ask questions to help them figure out what went wrong.